 Information we collect from you will be processed in the UK and Israel.
-Israel is recognised by the European Commission as having adequate protection for personal data.
+Israel is recognised by the UK as having adequate protection for personal data.

 Under certain circumstances, you have the right to access the Personal Information we hold about you, and the right to request that we correct or delete it.
 You may also have the right to receive a copy of the Personal Information we hold about you in a structured, commonly used and machine-readable format, and to transmit those data to another data controller.

 In addition, you may object to the processing of your Personal Information where the processing is based on a legitimate interest and you feel that such interest is overridden by your rights and freedoms.
 Where the processing is based on your consent, you may withdraw your consent to the processing of your Personal Information at any time.

 If you wish to exercise any of these rights or should you have comments, contact us at email@example.com.

 We reserve the right to ask for reasonable evidence to verify your identity before we provide you with information.
 In the event of not being able to provide you with information that you have asked for, we will explain the reason for it.